z872845991/Config-public/.config/yazi/plugins/yaziline.yazi/README.md

 ### Trimmed Filename

-Displays the trimmed filename on the left, which is useful for smaller screens or long filenames.
+Displays the trimmed filename on the left, which is useful for smaller windows or long filenames.
 By default, it's 24 characters with trimming to 12.
 Adjust in the `setup`.

 ```lua
 require("yaziline"):setup({